 Lastly, take extra precautions on days when visibility is poor due to weather conditions.
 Be prepared to make any sudden stops, especially when encroaching on an intersection.

 Contact Us Today

 If you or a loved one received injuries in a T bone collision, you should contact an experienced personal injury lawyer immediately.
 Do not speak with an insurance company investigator or adjuster before you’ve had the chance to get a lawyer.
-Our experienced personal injury attorneys at Gordon & Gordon have been helping victims of auto accidents with their injury claims for over 20 years.
-Call our office today at 318-716-HELP to schedule your free consultation.
+Our experienced personal injury attorneys at Gordon & Gordon have been helping Louisiana car accident injury victims with their claims for over 20 years.
+Call our Shreveport, Bossier, or Mansfield personal injury law office today at 318-716-HELP to schedule your free consultation.